 Non-medical prescribing is the term used to describe any prescribing done by a healthcare professional other than a doctor or dentist.
-It can also be termed ‘non-doctor’ prescribing.
 Who can be a non-medical prescriber?
 Nurses, Optometrists, Pharmacists, Physiotherapists, Podiatrists, Radiographers.
+Training can enable role and career development through undertaking more advanced roles with greater responsibilities for managing patient care.

 Pharmacy Non-medical Prescribing